 5. Long Battery Life

 It is also common for seniors to attempt to charge phones and forget to plug them in.
-There were recently devices that come with a larger size battery (1500mAh or larger) that can keep the phone charged for multiple days.
+There were recently devices that came with a larger battery (1500mAh or larger) that can keep the phone charged for multiple days.

 Main Features

-- Easy to read large buttons with loud speaker
+Easy to read large buttons with a loudspeaker, Extra-long

 Pros